Our Curriculum: Tried and True

 "The most popular homeschooling math program hands down!
 Highly recommended by both Mary Pride and Cathy Duffy, Saxon Math also wins our award for the "Most Requested Text."
 So says The Reading Ranbow Resource Center, an online homeschool curriculum catalog.

 I always say Saxon makes me look good as a math teacher.
 It uses a spiral method of teaching and reviewing previous goals.
 This spiral method is key to our students retaining the skills they have mastered.
 We use Saxon math beginning in grade 4 and all the way through calculus.
-I have successfully used the text with special education and regular education.
+I have successfully used the text with students in special education and regular education.

 Horizon Math is another curriculum that uses a spiral method in supporting our students in their mastery of math skills.
 We use it for first through third grade students.
 It has high expectations for our student achievement.